 <Club> Carlsen played four seasons in the European Club Cup.
 In 2001 and 2003 he played for Asker Norway on board 6 and board 1 (after he had gained his FM title) respectively, while his father Henrik was reserve on both occasions.
 In 2007 he played board 3 for OS Baden Baden, and in 2008 he played top board for MIKA Yerevan.
 His total game result from these 4 seasons was 15.5/27 (+11 -7 =9).
 He also played in the Norwegian Team Championship in 2002, 2003, 2005 and 2006, in the Bundesliga in the 2004-05, 2006-07, 2007/08, 2008-09 seasons, and in the Dutch Team Championship 2007.

-<Standard>: 2881, making him the top ranked player in the world with a new record highest ever official rating, beating his own previous record by 9 points.
-By the end of the March 2014 rating period, he will have been world number one for a total of 45 months.
+By the end of the August 2021 rating period, Carlsen had been world number one for a total of 133 months.
 He holds the record for the longest period as the world's top ranked Junior (U20) - 36 months - from 1 January 2008 until 31 December 2010.
-He was also both world number one junior and world number one player for the first 10 months of 2010.
-Furthermore, he holds the record for the highest rating acquired by any player aged 13, and 15 through to 23 inclusive.
+Carlsen was also both world number one junior and world number one player for the first 10 months of 2010.
+Furthermore, he holds the record for the highest rating acquired by any player aged 13, and 17 through to 24 inclusive.

 Carlsen has modeled for G-Star Raw, starting with its Autumn/Winter 2010 advertising campaign.